systeminit/si/app/docs/src/reference/components.md

 ![Subscribing to an attribute](./components/subscribe-property.png)

 1. Navigate to the component detail page.
-2. Filter and / or scroll to the attribute you wish to make a subscription
+2. Filter and/or scroll to the attribute you wish to make a subscription to.
 3. Find the component, path, and value you want to subscribe to with either the keyboard or mouse and select it (click, tab, or enter).